2533-Emergency Medical Services Agency Specialist

 DEFINITION

-Under general direction, oversees plans and monitors Emergency Medical Services (EMS) System programs, trainings, standards and policies to ensure compliance with state regulations and the City and County of San Francisco protocols and guidelines related to EMS Systems; AND is responsible for assisting in the implementation of EMS System programs.
+Under general direction, oversees, plans, and monitors Emergency Medical Services (EMS) System programs, trainings, standards and policies to ensure compliance with state regulations and the City and County of San Francisco protocols and guidelines related to EMS Systems; and is responsible for assisting in the implementation of EMS System programs.

 DISTINGUISHING FEATURES